Roll20/roll20-api-scripts/KABOOM/README.md

 ##How do I use it?
 You can call KABOOM through chat with a simple message, or you can use it with other scripts by calling KABOOM.NOW()!
+You may only pass integers to KABOOM, otherwise the script will reject inputs.
+This is the case for both chat commands and API calls.

+###Example chat message:
+!kaboom -15 50 no scatter --blood
+This explosion would draw things 15 units closer to the center, with an effect radius of 50 units.
+It would not use scattering and the colour of the VFX would be a blood nova.

 ###Chat Command:
 The basic chat command follows this format:
 `!KABOOM effect-power [ effect-radius [ options [ --default-options]]]`

 When you use KABOOM as a chat command, you need to have a token selected.
-ONLY minimum range is required.
+ONLY effect-power is required.
 Everything else is optional.

 **effect-power** is the strength of the force moving tokens away or towards from the explosion point.
 It is measured
                 in the same units listed on the page.
-Effect power can be negative if you want to pull things towards the object instead of pushing away.
+Effect-power can be negative if you want to pull things towards the object instead of pushing away.

 **effect-radius** is the maximum distance that the script search for objects to manipulate.
 If something is
                 beyond this point, it will not move.
-Defaults to **minimum range * explosion_ratio**.
+Defaults to **effect-power * explosion_ratio**.
 This is always parsed as positive.

 **options** are either 'vfx', 'no vfx', 'no-vfx', 'invisible', 'invis' to change whether an explosion effect appears,